 As described in sections [methods:heatmap] and [methods:metagene], the z-transform has been used to generate z-scores in various analyses in this thesis.
 Here each row of dataset (x) is transformed into a scores (z) using the mean (μ) and standard deviation (σ) of the data such that: $$z = \frac{x - \mu(x)}{\sigma(x)}$$.
 This generates data where each row (gene) has a mean of 0 and standard deviation of 1.
 Where plotted as aa heatmap, any data more than 3 standard deviations above or below the mean is plotted as 3 or  − 3 respectively.

 Empirical Bayes d ifferential expression analysis was performed using the limma R package .
-Where specfied, the Fisher’s exact test, χ2 test, and correlation were used to measure associations between variables (as implemented in the stats R package ).
+Where specified, the Fisher’s exact test, χ2 test, and correlation were used to measure associations between variables (as implemented in the stats R package ).
 Unless otherwise specified, Pearson’s correlation was used for correlation analyses (r) and coefficient of determination (R2).
 Where these comparisons are discussed in more detail, Fisher’s exact test and χ2 tests are supported by a table or Venn diagram, rendered with the limma R package .
-In some analyses, correlation is furter supported by a scatter plot and a line of best fit dervied by least squares linear regression.
+In some analyses, correlation is furter supported by a scatter plot and a line of best fit devied by least squares linear regression.

 The t.test function has also been used to implement the t-test to compare pairs of data.
 Where relevant, an analysis of variance (ANOVA) has been performed to report significance of multivariate predictors of outcomes, or least squares linear regression performed for the adjusted coefficient of determination (R2) and F-statistic p-value to evaluate the fit of the predictor variables.
 For some analyses these are supported by boxplot or violinplot visualisation (rendered in R).

 Multiple comparisons are adjusted by the Benjamini-Hochberg procedure to control the false discovery rate (FDR) unless otherwise specified .
-This procedure adjusts p-values to achieve an average of the proportion of false-postives among significant tests below a threshold, α.
-The more stringent Holm-Bonferroni (Holm) procedure was also applied in some cases to adjust for multiple comparisons and control the family-wise error rate which adjusts p-values so that the probability that any one of the tests is a false-postive (type-1 error) below a threshold, α.
+This procedure adjusts p-values to achieve an average of the proportion of false-positives among significant tests below a threshold, α.
+The more stringent Holm-Bonferroni (Holm) procedure was also applied in some cases to adjust for multiple comparisons and control the family-wise error rate which adjusts p-values so that the probability that any one of the tests is a false-positive (type-1 error) below a threshold, α.

 Gene Set Over-representation Analysis